 Healthy Marketplace Index

 Health care spending in the United States is on the rise and accounts for nearly 18% of US economic activity.
-While policymakers continue to examine contributors to this phenomenon at the national level, differing local trends add complexity – but critical detail – to the picture of how health care dollars are spent across the country.
-Our analysis of more than 1.8 billion health care claims shows wide variation in potential sources of high health care spending – whether it’s high prices, frequent service use, or both.
+While policymakers continue to explore the contributors to this phenomenon at the national level, differing local trends add complexity - but critical detail - to the picture of how health care dollars are spent across the country.

 How does your area stack up?